bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Executes the provided function once for each list element, starting from the list's last element.
+### Executes the provided function once for each list element, starting from the list's last element

 -   Use a `for` loop in combination with slice notation to execute `fn` for each element in `itr`, starting from the last one.

 ```py
 def for_each_right(itr, fn):